pushkin-consortium/pushkin/docs/getting-started/installation.md

 ## Setup

 === "Mac"
     If you haven't previously installed [Homebrew](https://brew.sh/), you'll need to install it.
-If you're not sure if you've previously installed it, you can run:
+If you're not sure if you've previously installed it, you can try running `brew --version` in the terminal.

-    ```
-    brew --version
-    ```

     If it's installed, you'll see the version (otherwise, the `brew` command will not be found).
 Installing Homebrew will require Xcode Command Line Tools.
 If you don't have Xcode Command Line Tools (or the entire Xcode distribution) installed yet, the Homebrew installation will prompt you to install that as well.